 Locals refrain from food and drinks between sunrise and sunset, but it does not majorly affect the emirate’s tourists.
 Most establishments, especially the largest and most popular ones, continue to operate with normal schedules.
 And if you are worried about getting the taste of Dubai’s nightlife, you will be able to enjoy it at its fullest even during the Holy Month.

 Ramadan falls on different dates every year, so it is better to learn about it for the year of the trip in advance.
-For example, in 2024, it is expected to start around the 10th of March, and it shifts for around ten days every year.
+For example, in 2025, it is expected to start around the 27th of February, and it shifts for around ten days every year.

 As we’ve mentioned, Dubai’s winter is generally considered the best time to visit the emirate in terms of weather conditions.
 The temperature cools down and becomes much more pleasant, while still being significantly warmer than in European countries during the same time of the year.
+Dubai’s winter features mild temperatures, blue skies, and minimal rainfall, creating perfect conditions for sightseeing.

-During the day, the temperature ranges between 20°C to 30°C (70°F to 85°F), ensuring perfect conditions for long walks, water activities, and exploration of natural and architectural sites.
+During the day, the average temperature ranges between 20°C to 30°C (70°F to 85°F), ensuring perfect conditions for long walks, water activities, and exploration of natural and architectural sites.

 Dubai’s summer offers some tough weather conditions, as it is normal for the temperature to exceed 40°C (105°F), and sometimes, it even reaches 50°C (122°F).
 Needless to say, outdoor activities that might be rather uncomfortable in autumn or spring become outright dangerous in summer.
+So, instead of going on a desert safari, most tourists prefer to stay indoors.

 As we’ve previously mentioned, some businesses are closed during summer months because of the decreased demand, while others stop offering their services because of the associated dangers.
 Even the famous zoo closes its doors for this season for the sake of the visitors’ and inhabitants’ safety.